Penumbra Guide

 Anyone can submit a new governance proposal for voting by escrowing a proposal deposit, which will be held until the end of the proposal’s voting period.
 Penumbra’s governance system discourages proposal spam with a slashing mechanism: proposals which receive more than a high threshold of no votes have their deposit burned.
 At present, the slashing threshold is 80%.
 If the proposal is not slashed (but regardless of whether it passes or fails), the deposit will then be returned to the proposer at the end of voting.

-From the proposer’s point of view, the lifecycle of a proposal begins when it is submitted and ends when it the deposit is claimed.
+From the proposer’s point of view, the lifecycle of a proposal begins when it is submitted and ends when the deposit is claimed.
 During the voting period, the proposer may also optionally withdraw the proposal, which prevents it from passing, but does not prevent it from being slashed.
-This is usually used when a proposal has been superceded by a revised alternative.
+This is usually used when a proposal has been superseded by a revised alternative.

 In the above, rounded grey boxes are actions submitted by the proposal author, rectangular colored boxes are the state of the proposal on chain, and colored circles are outcomes of voting.